-My work continues scholarship in the area of Digital Rhetorics that shape social change within peoples' lives.
+My work continues scholarship in the area of social change that shape peoples' lives.
 I research poststructural expressions of identity/ies to engage how people shape meaning through the technologies they choose to advocate within their communities.
-My interdisciplinary media and rhetorical scholarship engages the contextual spaces of the internet/WWW, gaming, and mobile devices.
+My interdisciplinary and intersectional media and rhetorical scholarship engages a multiplicity of identities (race, class, gender) the contextual spaces of the internet/WWW, gaming, and mobile devices.

 Wednesday, February 20, 2013

 Today a friend posted a response video to the Harlem Shake video meme developing on the web that offers some insight into the foundation and "real" of the Harlem Shake.

 Interestingly the response video was also made by a male of white, European descent. (what killed me was when one of the interviewees mentioned that a corporation would attempt to capitalize on the popularity of this meme...hello, Pepsi, with Jeff Gordon?)

 All these videos illustrate not only Baudrillard's concepts of simulation and simulacra, but also Burke's parlor metaphor of an unending conversation of race as it plays out in youtube.

 Further we should consider that within digital space most of the digital dialectic is between white people.
 Even if they are attempting to represent people of color and Harlem, the frame (questions, responses, etc.) are still from their direct(ive) and perspective.
 Further even with the various representations of the Harlem Shake, consider the search terms and popularity.
 A search on youtube or even google for "Harlem Shake" prompts a overwhelming, mob mentality (dark side of crowdsourcing)-a hegemony through popularity for the simulacrum over the "real."

 We all have a part in conversations about the social construction of race...but how can conversations compete with/perform with media savvy?
 How are people moving meaning and what constraints limit one's "fitting response"?